kerdaddyb/css-blitz-challenges/README.md

-# css-blitz-challenges
+# CSS Blitz Challenges
-Our compilation of CSS Blitz Challenges
+Our compilation of CSS Blitz Challenges.
+A session where we talk about CSS tips and tricks with with 15mins+ then activity after the discussion.

 ### Our Challenges
 A list of pure css challenges that we had.